-Rule 15 USE OF FIRE (Responsibility/Respect/Citizenship/Good Judgment) RO: Burning of a School Building, UB: Unlawfully Setting a Fire: A student will neither set fire not attempt to set fire to anything on school property or participate with others to damage or destroy school property through the use of fire.
+- Rule 15 USE OF FIRE (Responsibility/Respect/Citizenship/Good Judgment) RO: Burning of a School Building, UB: Unlawfully Setting a Fire: A student will neither set fire not attempt to set fire to anything on school property or participate with others to damage or destroy school property through the use of fire.
 (This violation does not include any smoking violations.
-For smoking violations refer to Rule 28C.)

-Maximum: Long-Term Suspension of Expulsion

-THEFT (Responsibility/Respect/Citizenship/Self-Discipline) UB: Theft, UB: Inappropriate Items on School Property (Stolen Goods): A student will not steal or possess stolen property, or participate with others to do so.
+For smoking violations refer to Rule 28C.) - RESPONSES:Minimum:Tier II Response(s) (see page 9)Maximum:Long-Term Suspension of Expulsion - Rule 16 THEFT (Responsibility/Respect/Citizenship/Self-Discipline) UB: Theft, UB: Inappropriate Items on School Property (Stolen Goods): A student will not steal or possess stolen property, or participate with others to do so.
 Stolen property includes any object that is possessed without the permission of the owner.
 In some instances, violations of Rule 16 may be a Tier II infraction.